The Power of Professional Partnerships

 Gail is Director of Faculty Development at Loma Linda University, where she teaches courses, conducts workshops, and coordinates the Formative Dialogues in Teaching program.
 She has held professorial positions at four universities in seven schools and holds graduate degrees or certificates in nursing, public health education, medical education, educational psychology and higher education administration and leadership.

 She serves on several editorial boards for professional journals and boards for professional societies.

 Dr. Rice completed the fellowship in medical education at the University of Southern California and is a Harvard Macy Scholar in Health Professional Education for 2010, where she is researching “Right-Side-Up Learning in Medical Education.”

 Laurie Richlin, Ph.D.

-Dr. Richlin is currently Chair of Medical Education at Western Michigan University School of Medicine.
-Prior to coming to WMU, she served as the director of the Office of Faculty Development at the Charles R. Drew University of Medicine and Science in Watts, Los Angeles, and previously directed the Claremont Graduate University Preparing Future Faculty and Learning Communities Program.
+Dr. Richlin is the Director of the Office of Learning and Teaching at Wayne State University School of Medicine.
+Prior medical school appointments include Western Michigan University, where she served as the Chair of Medical Education and the Charles R. Drew University of Medicine and Science, where she directed the Office of Faculty Development.
+She previously directed the Claremont Graduate University Preparing Future Faculty and Learning Communities.
 She continues to serve as the director of both the Journal on Excellence in College Teaching and the Learning Communities Journal, and is president of the International Alliance of Teacher Scholars.

 Dr. Richlin received her doctorate in higher education from the Claremont Graduate University.
 Her best-selling book, Blueprint for learning: Constructing Courses to Facilitate, Assess, and Document Learning, was published by Stylus in 2006.